qdm12/golibs/README.md

 1. In Visual Studio Code, press on `F1` and select `Remote-Containers: Open Folder in Container...`
 1. Your dev environment is ready to go!... and it's running in a container :+1:

+Regenerate mocks for tests using `go generate ./....`

 ## TODOs

 - HTTP server/client unit tests